 Police Prosecutors and Court Probation Officers

 - Police Prosecutors (which includes for the purposes of this protocol, lawyers who work for the Police Prosecution Services) and Court Probation Officers should generally appear in-person for all categories of case.
-Police Prosecutors and Court Probation Officers are permitted to wear PPE in court.
 Police Prosecutors and Court Probation Officers in the “vulnerable” category, should generally not appear, but if it is necessary to do so, they may appear by telephone link or by AVL.